Pad Thai – Thai-Style Stir-Fried Noodles

 Recipe Copyright © 2000 Kasma Loha-unchit.

-At bottom of page: Slide show – How to Make Pad Thai
+At the bottom of page: Slide show – How to Make Pad Thai

 - 1/2 lb. dried thin gkuay dtiow or rice noodles (also known as ban pho to the Vietnamese)